achtnullzwei/Doorman/docs/en/reference/esphome-component.md

 ```

 ## Model Data
-The `ModelData` structure is used internally in the identification process.
+The `ModelData` struct is used internally in the identification process.

 ```c++
 struct ModelData {